process-mining

 Due dates represent deadlines in the process.
 These are added to the data to analyze whether activities are performed on time for these due dates or not.

-Each record in the due dates table represents one due date for a certain event.
+Each record in the due dates table represents one due date for a certain object.
 Example due dates are:

-• an approval deadline for an approval event.
+• an approval deadline for an purchase order.

-The mandatory fields for this table are the Event ID, Due date, Actual date, and Expected date.
+The mandatory fields for this table are the Object ID, Due date, Actual date, and Expected date.

 Was this page helpful?